Flu

 Primary care providers

-Contact your family doctor, nurse practitioner or a walk-in clinic directly to see if they offer the flu shot to adults, children, and infants.
+Contact your family doctor, nurse practitioner or a walk-in clinic directly to see if they offer the flu vaccine to adults, children, and infants.

 Participating pharmacies

-Contact your local pharmacy directly to see if they offer the flu shot to adults and children 2 years or older.
+Contact your local pharmacy directly to see if they offer the flu vaccine to adults and children 2 years or older.

 Homebound vaccination program

-The program is no longer being offered by Peel Public Health.
-Find options for your next COVID-19 vaccine or flu shot.
+This program is no longer being offered by Peel Public Health.
+If you are affected by this change, you can find options for your next COVID-19 vaccine or flu vaccine.

 Host a flu clinic for your staff

-These agencies are pre-qualified to offer the flu shot within Peel.
+These agencies are pre-qualified to offer the flu vaccine within Peel.
 Contact the agency directly to arrange a clinic for your staff.

 Care Partners